What animal is depicted on the Welsh flag? National symbols of Wales

 Symbol of Wales

-Anthem of Wales "Land of my fathers"
+Welsh anthem "Land of my fathers"

-Essential facts about Wales
+Key facts about Wales

 • Wales attracts tourists with the richness and diversity of its nature.